 |Simple to install and relatively inexpensive.|

-Microphone pickups, are regarded as the most faithful in terms of reproducing the natural tone of the acoustic guitar, however they also present a number of potential issues with regard to feedback, particularly at high volume due to their higher sensitivity.
+Microphone pickups are regarded as the most faithful in terms of reproducing the natural tone of the acoustic guitar, however, they also present several potential issues concerning feedback, particularly at high volume due to their higher sensitivity.

 Depending on the placement, microphone pickups tend to capture more of the internal resonance of the guitar resulting in a far more authentic and natural sound, compared to an undersaddle pickup for example.
 This is the reason artists such as Tommy Emmanuel prefer this style of pickup.

 What’s the difference between a microphone and a magnetic pickup?